Boil Water Advisories (BWA)

 FOR RESIDENTIAL SETTINGS

-A BWA has been issued because recent conditions or concerns may have adversely affected the quality or safety of your potable water supply.
+BWA's are issued when conditions or concerns may adversely affect the quality or safety of your potable water supply.
 A BWA is put in place to protect you from harmful organisms that may be in your water and can make you and your family sick.

 What do you do during a BWA?